 Bring the Solar Eclipse to your School!

-Use these mylar filter eclipse glasses to view the annular solar eclipse and protect your eyes.
+Use these mylar filter eclipse glasses to view the total solar eclipse and protect your eyes.

 Special eclipse-themed activities and curriculum to help your students learn about the solar eclipse.